Vaei/ProcHitReact/README.md

 ## Why Make a Hit Reaction Plugin?

-> [!NOTE]
-> ProcHitReact addresses all these common limitations:
+ProcHitReact addresses all these common limitations:

-  * Visually disruptive when multiple hit reactions overlap
+* Supports multiple overlapping hit reactions
-  * Lacks throttling to prevent frequent re-application of effects
-  * No built-in handling for rapid re-application scenarios
+  * Handles resimulation of already active bones
-  * Child bones’ blend weights are often overridden by parent bones
+  * Child bone blend weights are not overwritten by parent bones
+  * Repeated hit reacts are handled seamlessly
+* Built-in handling for rapid re-application
+  * Throttles to prevent frequent re-applications if desired
-  * No option to disable blend weights or physics simulation on individual bones
+* Option to disable blend weights or physics sim on individual bones
-  * Lacks support for overriding physics on arms when wielding a weapon
-  * Re-simulation of an already active bone is not managed
-  * Designed for single reactions, leading to instability and visual disruption with repeated hits
+  * Support holding weapons
-  * Limited consideration for real-world application in complex projects
+* Consideration for real-world application in complex projects

 ## Features
 ### Ease of Use